-Snoqualmie Falls Trail is a 1.5 mile heavily trafficked out and back trail located near Snoqualmie, WA that features a waterfall and is good for all skill levels.
+Snoqualmie Falls Trail is a 1.5 mile heavily trafficked out and back trail located near Snoqualmie, Washington that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible from June until December.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 *** The hiking trail reopened on September 14, 2013 *** Snoqualmie Falls Trail is a 1.2 mile out and back trail located near Snoqualmie, Washington that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking & walking and is accessible year-round.

 Probably won't do this again.
 You don't get a really great view unless you trespass and it's just a crowded walk most days.
 There is a nice beach like area but that's the most it has to offer.

 As a Twin Peaks fan, it was incredibly exciting to walk here and take pictures of the falls.
 The actual trek is just an easy walk, but the views are amazing.
 A few people were walking their dogs when I was there in mid-May.
 I was absolutely freezing because I underestimated the temperatures outside, it started raining, and I hadn't layered my clothing correctly, but the beautiful scenery made everything worth it.
 They also have a nice gift shop, so check it out!

 Did this one years ago but it is unforgetable.